Game of Thrones: Every character who died in the Battle of Winterfell

 The episode opened with the return of Lady Melisandre, who set the Dothraki's blades alight (which, as it turned out, did no good).
 Confronted by Ser Davos Seaworth, she told him not to bother to make good on Jon Snow's promise to execute her if she ever stepped foot in Winterfell again.
 The Red Woman then predicted she'd be dead by morning anyway.
 Lady Melisandre made good on her promise.

-Now that the long night is over, the long wait until episode 4 begins.
+Now that the long night is over, we begin the long wait until episode 4.

 Endgame review -- Three-hour Marvel thrill ride tops Infinity War: The satisfying superhero epic doesn't leave a second to spare.
 No spoilers.